 Kevin always liked Otto Frei jewelry supply and contacted them about his stakes.
 They liked them and decided to carry his line of stakes.
 Gradually he began to make other tools and started the Potter USA website with the help of a friend who was a retired computer programmer.

 Annie Pennington is our Marketing and Sales Director.
-She handles social media (Facebook, Instagram, Pinterest, You Tube)and places many items for sale on Facebook.
-She handles the Monthly Potter Box, a subscription for dies each month.
-Her teaching experience is helpful because she will be making teaching videos for Potter USA.
+She oversees all marketing and sales.
+She plans and manages the Monthly Potter Box, a subscription for dies each month.
 She has a Master's degree in metalsmithing and is former Assistant Editor of Art Jewelry Magazine and is the master at writing directions.

 Ian Peterson is our Tool Assembler.
-He has been working for us since 2015, part-time.
+He has been working for us since 2015.
 He graduated from high school in May 2017 and began working full-time.
-He assembles the hydraulic presses, guillotine shears and benchtop shears, as well as many of the press accessories.
-He also prepares all items for freight shipping and helps with heavy lifting around the shop.
+He assembles the hydraulic presses and has become the master at assembling the electric hydraulics for the presses.
+He also welds FSS dies, prepares all items for freight shipping and helps with heavy lifting around the shop.

 Jeremia Petz is our Millwright.
 He disassembles, cleans, paints and re-assembles antique machinery.
 He also builds, machines or creates any parts that need to be replaced on the machines.
 He has helped save many antique machines and has tremendous skill in working with complex machines and making them work again, as well as look beautiful.

 Vincent Potter, runs the Cranston Fancy Wire Company.
 He graduated high school May 2017 and is attending college, where he is majoring in art.
 Vincent is very interested in the history of jewelry manufacturing and does research about anything he comes across.
 He should write some of the history down so we can share it with customers.